 1/2 teaspoon garlic powder

 1. Cover the dried beans with 4 cups of water and soak overnight, then drain and set aside.
 For the quick-soak method, place rinsed beans in the instant pot with 6 cups of water and cook on manual at high pressure for 15 minutes, making sure the valve is in the sealing position.
-Allow to vent naturally for 10 minutes before releasing the pressure.
+Allow to vent naturally.
 Drain and set aside.

 2. Using the saute function, heat the olive oil in the pot and add the onion.
 Saute for about 3 minutes, until the onion starts to become translucent.
 Add the beans to the pot.